xvik/yaml-updater/dropwizard-config-updater/README.md

 # Dropwizard command for config update

-Might be used for merging configuration just after new application version installation (before startup).
+Should be used for updating configuration just after new application version installation (before startup).

 Works with dropwizard 1.x and 2.x.

-Arguments and behaviour is almost equivalent to [cli module](../yaml-config-updater-cli) (full argument names works a bit differently).
+Arguments and behaviour are almost equivalent to [cli module](../yaml-config-updater-cli) (full argument names works a bit differently).

 For general workflow and update rules read [root readme](../../../).